iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_iterator_rbegin(qdb_handle_t handle, qdb_const_iterator *iterator)

     Initializes an iterator and make it point to the last entry in the cluster.
 Iteration is unordered.
-If no entry is found, the function wil return qdb_e_alias_not_found.
+If no entry is found, the function will return qdb_e_alias_not_found.

     The iterator must be released with a call to :c:func:`qdb_iterator_close`.